SRI-CSL/yices2/doc/sphinx/source/basic-usage.rst

 The Yices distribution includes a few example source files that illustrate basic use of the Yices library.
 The code fragments in this section are from file :file:`examples/example1.c`.
-This file shows how to initialize Yices, construct and print terms, create a context and assert formulas, and build and query a model when a context is satisfiable.
+This example shows how to initialize Yices, construct and print terms, create a context and assert formulas, and build and query a model when a context is satisfiable.